 Rule #1: Go for quality!

-You want to examine the product or service, which is offered to make sure it is a quality product or an excellent service!
-Look at the people who are recommending it, and talk to people who have bought it.
+You want to examine the product or service offered to ensure quality or excellent service!
+Look at the people recommending it, and talk to people who have bought it.

-Make sure you are recommending a product that is of great quality, comes from a company that has great customer service, and is reputable enough to back up what they sell.
+Ensure you recommend a great quality product from a company with great customer service and is reputable enough to back up what they sell.
 And make sure there is good value for the money.
 In other words, be sure they are not charging a ridiculous amount of money for something which is not worth a

 whole lot!